elsanns/xai-nlp-notebooks/README.md

 input tokens.
 We will use a **PyTorch** implementation from the [Captum](https://captum.ai/) library.
   - The algorithm requires providing a reference sample (a baseline) since importance attribution is performed based on the model's output, as inputs change from reference values to the actual sample.
   - The Integrated Gradients method satisfies the **completeness** property.
 We will look at the sum of attributions for a sample and show that the sum approximates (explains) prediction's shift from the baseline value.
-* The final sections of this notebook contain a colour-coded **visualization** of attribution results made with *captum.attr.visualization* library.
+* The final sections of the notebook contain a colour-coded **visualization** of attribution results made with *captum.attr.visualization* library.

 The notebook is based on the [Hugging Face documentation](https://huggingface.co/) and the implementation of Integrated Gradients attribution methods is adapted from the Captum.ai
 [Interpreting BERT Models (Part 1)](https://captum.ai/tutorials/Bert_SQUAD_Interpret).